 The Pros and Cons of Diatomaceous Earth

-If you’ve been here before you know I never use pesticides, herbicides, insectides, or any other treatments in our garden, and, besides some hand-picking of specific vegetable-chomping bugs, I prefer to leave everything to sort itself out.
+If you’ve been here before you know I never use pesticides, herbicides, insecticides, or any other treatments in our garden, and, besides some hand-picking of specific vegetable-chomping bugs, I prefer to leave everything to sort itself out.

 But I am always interested in learning about possible organic solutions to common garden problems.

 Over the years I have become a pollinator-centric gardener focusing on the health of my local eco-system and that is the core of my garden decision making.

 For every action I ask, will this help or hurt the pollinators?
 Is this necessary?
 What will happen if I leave the problem to solve itself?
 And could the solution cause other harm?

 It makes a lot of garden decisions really easy.

-And, unfortunately, diatomaceous earth (DE), while classified as an organic solution—because it comes from fossilized species of single-celled algaes—it has some drawbacks which neither help the pollinators or make it a practical choice.
+And, unfortunately, diatomaceous earth (DE), while classified as an organic solution—because it comes from fossilized species of single-celled algae—it has some drawbacks which neither help the pollinators, or other animals including pets, nor make it a practical choice.